MAFMC/SMARTindicatorsDashboard/GettingStarted.md

 ## How to use the application

-Select a level of SMART for indicators to see how many meet that threshold above
+Select a SMART level for indicators in the left panel to see how many meet that threshold above.
+They are highlighted in green in the table.
+The figure gives a count of indicators by category.

+The Category page gives more details on indicators within your chosen category.

 On the other pages, dive into particular attributes.

-Do you need annual data for a routine management application?
-Filter indicators to see which ones are updated annually on the Timing page
+Do you need annual indicators for a routine management application?
+Filter indicators to see which ones are updated annually on the Timing page.

-Do you need data for a particular area at a certain scale?
-Filter indicators to see which cover your EPU or area on the Spatial page
+Do you need indicators for a particular area at a certain scale?
+Filter indicators to see which cover your EPU or area on the Spatial page.

 Do you have a particular management decision in mind?
-Filter indicators by potential linkages to management on the Management page
+Filter indicators by potential linkages to management on the Management page.

+Links to source information for particular indicators are given on the Details page.